 Depending on the severity of the fracture, treatment and recovery could include a cast, being non-weight-bearing for the recovery period, and even surgery.
 Once the fracture has healed or been repaired you may still experience pain and arthritis.

-If you have suffered a serious knee injury, our Hamilton Personal Injury Lawyers can help.
+If you have suffered a serious knee injury in a car accidet, our Hamilton car accident Lawyers can help.

 Lalande Personal Injury Lawyers provide experienced representation to those who have suffered major knee injury:

 - in a car accident